govuk-one-login/service-header/README.md

 #### Visually highlight which page in the menu the user is currently on

-You can visually highlight the page the user is currently on in the navigation menu by adding the `service-header__nav-list-item--active` modifier class to the relevant `li` element in the internal service navigation menu.
+You can visually highlight the page the user is currently on in the navigation menu by adding the `govuk-service-navigation__item--active` modifier class to the relevant `li` element in the service navigation menu.
 You’ll need to implement this in the code you’re using to render your pages.

+If you are using the Nunjucks macro, you can pass options into the service navigation using `serviceNavigationParams` like so:

+<pre><code>
+&lbrace;&lbrace; govukOneLoginServiceHeader(&lbrace;
+  signOutLink: "/placeholder",
+  serviceNavigationParams: &lbrace;
+    navigation: navigation,
+    serviceName: serviceName,
+    navigationLabel: "Test"
+&rbrace;&rbrace;) &rbrace; &rbrace;
+</code></pre>

+`serviceNavigationParams` accepts all the options listed under "Nunjucks macro options" on the [service navigation component page](https://design-system.service.gov.uk/components/service-navigation/).

 #### Edit screen reader text and ARIA attributes to be specific to your service

 The header is designed to work for users of screen readers and contains some visually hidden text and [ARIA attributes](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) which you will need to edit to make it specific to your service.

-You’ll need to edit the markup for the:
+You’ll need to edit the markup (or pass relevant parameters into the Nunjucks macro) for the:

 + ‘menu’ button
 + service navigation